speedingplanet/bcbsks-vue/labs/lab-05.md

 Try searching remotely.
 You can look at the network tab in the dev tools to verify that you are connecting to the server and passing search params.

 **STOP HERE**

+## Part 4: Building an AddUser form

+### components/TextInput.vue

+This is a reusable component for capturing input in a single-line text field.
+It's set up to take parameters to customize the text field itself, while using Bootstrap styling.

+It is missing v-model configuration, though.
+Since this is a component that will have a v-model passed to it, configure the text field's `:value` and `@input` events accordingly.
+Don't forget to add a corresponding `emits` configuration as well.

+### users/AddUser.vue

+Build out a form.
+Start with a `form` tag, with an event handler for `submit`.
+Make sure to prevent the default behavior on the `submit` event.
+The event handler can be a placeholder for now.

+In the `data()` property, add a `formState` object which will store the state of the form.
+You should use the following fields:

+- displayName
+- email
+- address.street
+- address.city
+- address.state
+- address.country
+- userType, defaulting to 'person'

+Add form fields for the following, using `TextInput` for implementation unless otherwise noted.

+- Name / displayName
+- E-mail / email
+- Street / address.street
+- City / address.city
+- State / address.state
+- Country / address.country / select drop-down with US, UK, Canada, and Mexico
+- User type / userType / radio button set